 All you need is a stable wifi connection and a genuine desire to help.
 To find out more about what online volunteering options are out there and how to apply, you can read our full guide here.

 7. Tackle your book bucket list

 Many of us have a mental or physical list of books that we really must get round to reading, but that we always put off until later.
 If you’re looking for a rewarding way to spend your time, then why not start crossing some of those books off of your list?
 Getting stuck into a great book is a chance for you to learn something new, take on a different perspective and go on an exciting journey – all from the safety and comfort of your sofa.

 There’s also that sense of accomplishment that comes from knowing that you have soaked up an entire book’s contents by reading the whole thing from cover to cover.
 If you don’t have a book bucket list of your own, then you could try the Rest Less version below.

 8. Write a letter to a friend or family member

-With the majority of us still remaining more cautious about where we go and how many people we spend time, than we usually would – it’s only natural that there might be friends or family members that you’re missing.
+With the majority of us staying firmly at home – it’s only natural that there might be friends or family members that you’re missing.
 And although phone calls and video platforms are a great way to stay in touch, sometimes there’s just nothing like a handwritten letter to make someone’s day.
 Handwritten letters take a bit of time and thought and are less spontaneous than usual methods of communication, which can make them feel much more special.